MordantWastrel/cf_swarm/part4-ourFirstVM/chapter2.md

-# Your First VM: Basic Setup & Security
+# Your First Instance: Provisioning

 If you're already familiar with provisioning and configuring an instance \(droplet\) and just want to get to Docker, you can skip this section.